-6. The type of encounters these police officers had with Mr. Warren was unfortunately quite common, and the consequences were dire: false arrests, criminal proceedings, incarcerations, and a subsequent felony record.
+6. The type of encounters these police officers had with Mr. Almond was unfortunately quite common, and the consequences were dire: false accusations, criminal proceedings, incarcerations, and subsequent felony record.

-ANSWER: Upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
+ANSWER: Defendant Mohammed objects to the term "encounters" as vague and undefined.
+Without waiver, upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-7. Realizing that he faced no chance of winning at trial, Mr. Warren eventually pled guilty to this false arrest.
+7. Realizing that he had no chance of winning at trial, Mr. Almond eventually pled guilty to this false arrest.

-ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant Mohammed objects to the term "false arrest" as argumentative, vague and undefined.
+Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-8. After Mr. Warren completed his sentence, Defendants Watts and Mohammed were caught on tape engaging in the exact type of misconduct that Mr. Warren had alleged against them.
+8. Subsequently, Defendants Watts and Mohammed were later caught on tape engaging in the exact type of misconduct that Mr. Almond had alleged against them.

-ANSWER: Defendant Mohammed denies the allegations contained in this paragraph.
+ANSWER: Defendant Mohammed objects to the term "misconduct" as argumentative, vague and undefined.
+Without waiver, upon information and belief, Defendant Mohammed denies the allegations contained in this paragraph.